 From the time he is a young boy, Neftali hears the call of a mysterious voice.
 He knows he must follow it, even when the neighborhood children taunt him, and especially when he doubts himself.
 It leads him under the canopy of the lush rain forest, into the fearsome sea, and through the persistent Chilean rain, until finally, he discovers its source.
 A fictional biography of the famed poet Pablo Neruda, middle school students will appreciate the thoughtful prose and wonderful storytelling of this novel.

-Degas and the Little Dancer by Laurence Anholt
+10. Degas and the Little Dancers by Laurence Anhold

 Part of Anholt’s Artists Books for Children Series, this book tells the story of young Marie who dreams of being a a ballerina, but her parents have no money for lessons.
 She earns a little money as an artist’s model at a ballet school, but her life takes an unusual turn when she models for the famous sculptor, Edgar Degas.
 Laurence Anholt recalls memorable and sometimes amusing moments when the lives of artists were touched by children.
 Anholt’s fine illustrations appear on every page and include reproductions of works by the artists.